Skip to Content

 Snowshoeing is my go-to snow sport, and the reason I end up in Whistler a few times each winter.
 There are lots of great snowshoe trails in Whistler, ranging from beginner to expert, and most of them are free.
 You can even snowshoe to frozen waterfalls!

-In my opinion, snowshoeing is the best thing to do in Whistler for non-skiers since you can get out into the snow and don’t need any skills or experience to try easy trails.
+In my opinion, snowshoeing is the best outdoor activity to do in Whistler in winter for non-skiers since you can get out into the snow and don’t need any skills or experience to try easy trails.

 Use my guide to Whistler snowshoe trails to plan your adventure or book a guided snowshoe tour.